ShekharGupta1988/AppServiceDiagnosticsAPISample/README.md

 # App Service Diagnostics API Sample
-This project shows a sample on how to call App service diagnostics APIs using Azure AD App authentication.
+This project shows a sample on how to call App service diagnostics APIs using Managed Service Identity.

 ## Getting Started